Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 That is a much stronger test for any AI coding tool.

 Rewriting a website is not just about generating code.
-The tool needs to understand what already exists, what the website is trying to achieve, what should be kept, what should be removed, and how the new version should be structured.
+The tool needs to understand what already exists, what the site is trying to achieve, what should be kept, what should be removed, and how the new version should be structured.
 It also needs to avoid creating unnecessary complexity or breaking the original purpose of the project.

 What is Trae AI IDE?